rust-lang/rust/text/0000-checkpoints.md

 - First, introduce and stabilize `dyn Trait`.
 - Deprecate bare `Trait` syntax in favor of `dyn Trait`.
-- In a epoch preview period, make it an error to use bare `Trait` syntax.
+- In an epoch preview period, make it an error to use bare `Trait` syntax.
 - Ship the new epoch, and wait until bare `Trait` syntax is obscure.
 - Re-introduce bare `Trait` syntax, stabilize it, and deprecate `impl Trait` in favor of it.